3BMLabs/Blog/_posts/2019-10-14-Introducing-SurfacePatternToCurves.markdown

 published: true
 ---

 In this blog post we will describe the usage of the SurfacePatternToCurves node.
-This node is the first one in many to come, created for the [3BMLabs.DigiFab Dynamo Package](https://github.com/3BMLabs/.DigiFab "3BMLabs.DigiFab repository").
-It is used to help generate raised computer floors, using the hatch pattern on a Revit floor.
+This node is the first one of many to come, created for the [3BMLabs.DigiFab Dynamo Package](https://github.com/3BMLabs/.DigiFab "3BMLabs.DigiFab repository").
+It is used to help create raised computer floor elements, using the hatch pattern on a Revit floor.

 ## Why?